-Take the time to configure all your ad passback chains so you have a better chance of not having an empty ad space.
+Take the time to configure all your ad passback chains (try DFP passback tag) so you have a better chance of not having an empty ad space.
 Just taking advantage of passbacks can increase your ad revenue substantially.

 5. Keep Non-Relevant Ads to a Minimum

 If you are being paid per click, you’ll want to only use ads that are relevant to the content they are displayed along with.
 Don’t accept ads that have nothing to do with the content the viewer is seeing.
 These non-relevant ads will rarely be clicked.

 If you do have to accept non-relevant ads, make sure you are being paid per impression and not per click.
 If an ad is relevant to the content on the page, it has a much higher chance of being clicked.

 Most visitors are used to seeing the standard ad sizes and basically ignore them (this is known as banner blindness).
 You need to get their attention by using something they aren’t used to seeing.
 Odd shapes and sizes work well for this purpose.
 Test a few odd shaped or odd sized ads out and see how they perform for you.

 One of the best ways to increase your ad revenue is by increasing the amount of traffic coming to your website.
 We’ve previously covered this.

 Now let’s talk a little about increasing the pageviews per visit on your site.
 What I mean by that is getting more page views per visitor.
 The higher the page views, the more ads displayed to each visitor.

 If you have any long blog posts or articles, break them up so they appear over multiple pages.
 If you have a photo gallery, break that up so each photo appears on a new page.